 If you’re selling items over the counter without Sales Orders, you can just fill in the correct batch numbers at the end of the Sales Invoice.
 Look here for details.

-Batch Numbers Help with Potentially Faulty Items
+Batch Numbers Help With Potentially Faulty Items

-Batch Numbers will also help you if you find a fault in a certain product.
+Batch Numbers in inventory will also help you if you find a fault in a certain product.
 For example, if a customer comes back and tells you there was an issue with a box of cookies they bought, chances are that all of the cookies in the batch on hand have the same issue.
 Knowing which batch the cookies were a part of will help you pull the rest of the batch off the market.
 This way you will avoid selling faulty items and prevent the need for further damage control.

 How to Create Batch Numbers